shlok222/ipfs-docs/docs/quickstart/publish.md

    ![web3.storage upload button](./images/web3-upload-button.png)

-1. Upload and pin the file by doing either dragging the [image file](../quickstart/images/welcome-to-IPFS.jpg) to the dashed rectangle labeled **Drag and drop your files here**, or clicking on the dashed rectangle to select the [image](../quickstart/images/welcome-to-IPFS.jpg) file.
+1. Upload and pin the file by either dragging the [image file](../quickstart/images/welcome-to-IPFS.jpg) to the dashed rectangle labeled **Drag and drop your files here**, or clicking on the dashed rectangle to select the [image](../quickstart/images/welcome-to-IPFS.jpg) file.

    ![web3.storage upload tab](./images/web3-upload-tab.png)